YTeyddie22/teyddie22/README.md

 - 💻 I’m currently trying to learn everything related to software engineering.
 -    I am still working around Javascript 😉.
+-    I am also working around React and Node
 - 💓 I love playing with dogs and engage in sporting activities such as football and rugby.
-- 👯 Helping the community in any way that can cause an impact to the society in my major goal.
+- 👯 Helping the community in any way that can cause an impact to the society is my major goal.
 - 🥅 I want to Contribute more to Open Source projects in 2022.

 ### 📱Connect with me: